kennytilton/mxtodomvc/README.md

 Mysterious, right?
 But those are just the essentials.
 As we expand on them, their expression as a different way of programming front ends will be less surprising.
 We begin by providing concrete examples of each.

 #### B reads A
 What does it mean for B to read A?
-It means B is expressed as an HLL function that reads A.
+It means B is expressed as an HLL function that reads A. Colloquially, we call these *formulas*, explaining `cF` or `formulaic cell`.
 ````clojure
 (li
     {:class (cF (when (<mget todo :completed)
                   "completed"))}
     ...)
 ````
 The above is an excerpt from TodoMVC, which we will build next. `li` makes a proxy LI instance.
-Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` makes `:class` functional. `<mget` is the Matrix property reader that remembers which property is asking.
+Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` makes `:class` functional.

+`<mget` is the Matrix property reader that remembers which property is asking.
+It can be called outside formulas.
+Dependencies are detected dynamically, meaning the tracking sees inside function calls.
+We can hide the `<mget` noise behhind a simple `(defn td-completed [todo] (<mget todo :completed))`.

-In the next excerpt, the Matrix manages a model property, "model" as in MVC. `cI` sets that property up to tell functional  properties `:items` when `:items-raw` changes:
+In the next excerpt, the Matrix manages a model property, "model" as in MVC.
+Note `td-deleted`, hiding an `<mget`. `cI` sets that property up to tell functional  properties `:items` when `:items-raw` changes:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)
     :items (cF (remove td-deleted (<mget me :items-raw)))
     :empty? (cF (empty? (<mget me :items))))
 ````
 Functional `:items` will tell functional `:empty?` if *it* has changed.
-We also hide the `<mget` noise behhind a simple `(defn td-deleted [todo] (<mget todo :deleted))`.
-Dependencies are detected dynamically, meaning the tracking sees inside function calls.

 Aside: those simple derivations could just be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
 Our win will be the decomposition, not the size of any particular carveout.